MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/manage-hold-notification.md

 To update the contents of the initial hold notice:

-1. Navigate to a case within **Security and Compliance > Advanced eDiscovery**.

-2. Once you have selected a case, navigate to the **Communications** tab.
+1. In Advanced eDiscovery, select a case and then click the **Communications** tab.

-3. Select the hold notice that you would like to update and click **Edit**.
+2. Select the hold notice that you want to update and click **Edit** on the **Custodian communication** flyout page.

-4. In the Edit workflow, select **Define Portal Content** and update the contents of your notice.
+3. In the **Edit Communication** wizard, click **Define Portal Content** in the left pane of the wizard, and update the contents of the notice.

-5. Click **Save**.
+4. Click **Save**.

-The re-issuance notice will be sent to all the custodians that are presently assigned to the legal hold notification.
-In addition, if the reminder or escalation notice is enabled, then the workflows for notices will restart.
+The re-issuance notice will be sent to all the custodians assigned to the legal hold notification.
+In addition, if the Reminder or Escalation notice is enabled, then the workflows for those types of notices will restart.

 ## Update legal hold notifications and settings